-- For large stockpiles that cannot be covered: - Install containment devices such as a berm or a low wall around the perimeter of the site and at any catch basins as needed to prevent erosion of the stockpiled material, and to prevent discharge of leachate from the stockpiled material off site or to an inlet/catch basin. - Ensure that contaminated stormwater is not discharged directly to catch basins without being conveyed through a treatment BMP. - Inspect and maintain catch basins on a regular basis (weekly or more often as needed).
-Use catch basin filter socks to catch solids.
-Stormwater contaminated with pollutants must not enter the drainage system. - Convey stormwater contaminated with solids from the stockpile area to a wet pond, wet vault, settling basin, media filter, catch basin filter sock, or other appropriate settling system.
-Maintain all settling systems regularly (weekly or as needed) to prevent plugging.
+- For large stockpiles that cannot be covered: - Install containment devices such as a berm or a low wall around the perimeter of the site and at any catch basins as needed to prevent erosion of the stockpiled material, and to prevent discharge of leachate from the stockpiled material off site or to an inlet/catch basin. - Ensure that contaminated stormwater is not discharged directly to the drainage system without being conveyed through a treatment BMP.
+Volume 3 - Project Stormwater Control presents approved methods, requirements, criteria, details, and general guidance for analysis and design of on-site stormwater management, flow control, and water quality treatment pursuant to SMC, Chapter 22.800 through 22.808 (Stormwater Code). - Inspect and maintain catch basins on a regular basis (weekly or more often as needed).
+Stormwater contaminated with pollutants must not enter the drainage system. - Maintain drainage areas in and around storage areas for solid materials with a minimum slope of 1.5 percent to prevent pooling and minimize leachate formation.
+Slope storage areas to drain stormwater to a collection area at the perimeter of the storage area or to internal drainage "alleyways" between storage areas, where material is not stockpiled. - Make cleanup materials, such as brooms, dustpans, and vacuum sweepers, accessible for use near the storage area.